 “Oh, these are both so good!”
 Adam said and smiled.
 “I want to come back here.
 Often!”

-“Probably after wrestling season is over, doncha think?”
+“Probably after wrestling season is over, don’t ya think?”
 Brian asked with a grin.
 “I don’t think you’d do very well in the 220-pound weight class!”
 That made us all laugh, including Adam, who was in the 120-pound weight class.
-“I think I’ll pass on adding an extra hundred pounds!” he said.
+“I think I’ll pass on that!” he said.